• Share this on:

 British strawberry consumption increased together with production over several years.
 According to experts this growth has been made possible by the large amount of imported labour from other parts of Europe.

 In 2019 the United Kingdom produced an all-time record of 124,500 tonnes of strawberries.
 Brexit (Britain leaving the EU) will motivate the country to scale up its domestic production and avoid dependence on other European countries.
 A large part of the production already takes place under protected cultivation – mainly with polytunnels – and investments have been made in strawberry varieties such as the Malling Centenary, a strong plant that provides quality fruit.
-However, the availability and cost of seasonal labour after Brexit remains a critical issue for further growth.
-This impact of Brexit on the UK Soft Fruit Industry was already foreseen by the British Summer Fruits organisation in 2017.
+However, rising costs of labour, storage, haulage, planting, and farm maintenance is leading to a decline in production, which is a huge concern for the British berry growers organisaton.

 Currently, the UK is the second-largest importer of strawberries in Europe with a value of over € 200 million.
 Traditionally, the UK mainly supplements its own production through suppliers in Spain, the Netherlands and Belgium.